Skip to main content

 Core puppy vaccines

-• Parvovirus vaccine - The parvo vaccine for puppies protects against a dangerous and highly contagious virus that attacks the GI system, causing appetite loss, vomiting, severe diarrhea and severe dehydration.
-This virus is dangerous for any dog, but especially so for puppies under four months of age.
+• Parvovirus vaccine.
+The parvo vaccine for puppies protects against a dangerous and highly contagious virus that attacks the GI system, causing appetite loss, vomiting, severe diarrhea and severe dehydration.
+This virus is dangerous for any dog, but especially so for puppies under 4 months of age.

-The first three vaccines are usually combined in a single vaccine cocktail that's commonly referred to as DAP or DHP.
-Some vets offer a DAPP or DHPP shot, which also includes antigens for parainfluenza, and some offer a DHLPP shot that also includes leptospirosis, even though neither of these are considered core vaccines.
+The adenovirus, canine distemper and parvovirus vaccines are usually combined in a single vaccine cocktail that's commonly referred to as DAP or DHP.
+Some vets offer a DAPP or DHPP shot, which also includes antigens for parainfluenza, and some offer a DHLPP shot that also includes leptospirosis, which is considered a core vaccine.

 Core vaccines are required for all dogs and puppies.
-A core combination vaccine should be given at 8, 10 and 12 weeks of age, and then repeated annually.
-Some veterinarians may switch to a three-year vaccination schedule after a dog reaches two years of age.
+A series of three core combination vaccines should be given between 6 and 16 weeks at intervals of two to four weeks apart and then repeated annually.
+Some veterinarians may switch to a three-year vaccination schedule after a dog reaches 2 years of age.

 Non-core dog and puppy vaccines

 Non-core puppy vaccinations are those that are considered optional.
-Your vet may recommend them based on your puppy's level of risk, determined by factors like age, activities and geographic location.
+Your vet may recommend them based on your puppy's level of susceptibility, determined by factors like age, activities and geographic location.

 For example, if you live in an area where deer ticks are common, your vet may recommend that you vaccinate your pup for Lyme disease.
-Or if your pup will spend a lot of time around other dogs, whether at a dog park, doggie daycare or a boarding kennel, it's strongly advised to have them vaccinated for Bordetella, a virus that causes kennel cough.
+Or, if your pup will spend a lot of time around other dogs — at a dog park, doggie daycare or a boarding kennel — it's strongly advised to have them vaccinated for Bordetella, a virus that causes kennel cough.
+(Note: If your dog has been diagnosed with kennel cough or is exhibiting symptoms of the disease, wait until they are symptom-free before getting any vaccinations.)

-In addition to those two vaccines, non-core vaccinations also include both parainfluenza and canine influenza, as well as leptospirosis, a zoonotic bacterial disease that can be transmitted from dogs to people.
+In addition to those two vaccines, non-core vaccinations also include parainfluenza and canine influenza.

 In summary, non-core dog and puppy vaccines are optional and include:

-• Lyme vaccine - Lyme disease is a tick-borne illness that affects dogs as well as humans.
-While humans develop a tell-tale rash that helps to identify this disease, it's much harder to diagnose in dogs, and even if treated quickly, relapses can impact your dog's health for months or even years.
+• Lyme vaccine.
+Lyme disease is a tick-borne illness that affects dogs as well as humans.
+While humans develop a telltale rash that helps identify this disease, it's much harder to diagnose in dogs, and even if treated quickly, relapses can impact your dog's health for months or even years.
 It's important to get the Lyme disease vaccine for dogs if you live in an area where this illness is prevalent.

 Puppy Vaccination Schedule

 A typical puppy vaccination schedule is laid out below.
-You'll need to talk to your vet to determine your puppy's risk of exposure to illnesses that aren't included in the core vaccination schedule, and which, if any, non-core vaccines they should receive.
+You'll need to talk to your vet to determine your puppy's likelihood of exposure to illnesses that aren't included in the core vaccination schedule and which, if any, non-core vaccines they should receive.

 • Core vaccines: DAP